jfrog/log-analytics/README.md

    * [Versioning](#versioning)
    * [Contact](#contact)

-## Fluentd Setup
+## Fluentd

-Fluentd is required component to use the Jfrog log analytics integration.
+Fluentd is a required component to use this integration.

+Fluentd has an logger agent called td-agent which will be required to be installed into each node you wish to monitor logs on.

-For more details on how to install fluentd into your environment please visit:
+For more details on how to install Fluentd into your environment please visit:

 [Fluentd installation guide](https://docs.fluentd.org/installation)

-Fluentd has an agent called td-agent which will be required to be installed into each node you wish to monitor logs on.

-In our example we will be using Redhat UBI.
+#### Root Installation

-We find for Redhat to install the fluentd agent called “td-agent” we need to run the below command:
+Install the td-agent agent on Redhat UBI we need to run the below command:

 ```
 $ curl -L https://toolbelt.treasuredata.com/sh/install-redhat-td-agent3.sh | sh
 ```

 Root access will be required as this will use yum to install td-agent

+#### User Installation

 There are options on how to install td-agent as non-root user such as: